 Magallón attained a bachelor of arts in music from Luther College and a master of music in vocal performance from Northwestern’s Bienen School of Music.
 She has performed as a young artist with Chicago Opera Theater, given concerts in Chicago’s famed Jay Pritzker Pavilion at Millennium Park, performed in the Teatro Piccinni in Bari, Italy, was the touring soprano for Houston Grand Opera’s Opera to Go!, and has given recitals in the capital city of La Paz, Baja California Sur, Mexico.
 In 2014 she was awarded first place in the annual Lois Alba Aria Competition.
 In 2018 performed the title role in Manon Lescaut for the Soma International Foundation, Inc. in a semi-staged concert.

-Colleen Maybin is an arts leader and educator who specializes in the practice of community-engaged arts.
-Her experience includes producing opera for young audiences, values-based leadership, and facilitating professional development programs for artists, educators, and arts administrators.
-Her professional experience includes over 15 years with professional arts organizations in Vancouver, London, and across North America.
+Colleen Maybin (she/her) is the newly appointed Director of Performing and Fine Arts at Douglas College in New Westminster, BC.
+She lives in Tsawwassen BC, on the traditional lands of the Tsawwassen Nation.
+Colleen is a producer, educator, and arts leader who specializes in the practice of community-engaged arts.
+Her professional experience includes over 15 years with performing arts organizations in Vancouver, London UK, and across North America.
 She is currently finishing a PhD in arts education at Simon Fraser University.
-She is best known for her ability to establish deep connections between art, audiences, and contemporary society.
+Colleen’s research focuses on critical pedagogy, social justice, and music education.
+She holds a Bachelor of Music from the University of Victoria, and a Bachelor of Education and Master of Education from the University of British Columbia.
+Colleen is best known for her ability to establish deep connections between art, audiences, and contemporary society.
 “I believe arts organizations, artists, and arts educators are essential to the development of healthy, vibrant communities.
 The arts are how we tell the stories of who we are, where we came from, and what we believe in.
-Engaging with arts is how we know ourselves and learn from each other”.
+Engaging with arts is how we know ourselves and learn from each other.

 Registration is closed, to see if there are spaces open this week or next please email firstname.lastname@example.org.